EMPIRE COACH VOL. 1:

 I was only 23 years old when I met him.

 …and at the time I was her personal assistant.

 I was invited to join my boss Lacey Raven in the penthouse suite for an exclusive, hush-hush dinner affair.

-…and King Blahstah, the sensitive-but-volatile rapper.
+…and King Blasta, the sensitive-but-volatile rapper.

 See, Tom’s guests were incredibly accomplished, but they had so much more potential and desire to grow, and Tom saw it.
-They had no one truly wise to counsel them when they got stagnant, and nobody who really believed they could accomplish their far-fetched dreams.

-…did this cat have some style.
+…did this dude have some style.